ncatlab/nlab-content/pages/15836.md

 3. Collapse of the wave function is analogous to (indeed a generalization of) updating a probability distribution; [[Born rule|Born's Rule]] and [[Bayes's rule|Bayes's Rule]] are analogues.

-## Warning

-This article has been written by an objective Bayesian who naturally thinks of Bayesian probabilities as reflecting knowledge rather than belief, betting commitments, etc.  For other flavours of Bayesianism, substitute 'knowledge' below with an appropriate term.
+One should perhaps speak of *a* Bayesian interpretation of quantum mechanics, since there are different forms of Bayesianims.
+(This article has been written by an objective Bayesian who naturally thinks of Bayesian probabilities as reflecting knowledge rather than belief, betting commitments, etc.  For other flavours of Bayesianism, substitute 'knowledge' below with a more appropriate term.)

 ## Formalism

-There are various ways to formulate [[quantum mechanics]] mathematically, but the following elements are fairly common (see also at _[[JBW-algebraic quantum mechanics]]_):
+There are various ways to formulate [[quantum mechanics]] mathematically, but the following elements are fairly common:

 *  There is an algebra $A$ of [[observables]]; some or all of the elements of this algebra correspond to physically observable quantities.
 *  There is a space $S$ of [[states]], by which we mean [[mixed states]] in general.
 *  Given a state $\psi$ and an observable $O$, we obtain a [[probability distribution]] (a [[probability measure]] on the [[real line]] or something like it).

 Roughly speaking, this probability distribution tells us the probability of observing the value of $O$ to take particular values given that the system has state $\psi$.
-Let us write $O_*\psi(E)$ for the probability that the value of $O$ will be observed to belong to the [[measurable set]] $E$ for a system in state $\psi$.
+Let us write $O_*\psi(E)$ for the probability that the value of $O$ will be observed to belong to the event $E$ (which is a [[measurable set]] of real numbers when $\psi$ is a probability measure on the real line) for a system in state $\psi$.

 So for example, we could actually be talking about a [[classical physics|classical]] system, in which we have a [[state space]] or [[phase space]] $X$, an observable is a function on $X$, a [[pure state]] is a point in $X$, and a general state is a probability measure on $X$.

 Or we could be talking about a quantum system given by a [[Hilbert space]] $H$, in which an observable is a [[self-adjoint operator]] on $H$, a pure state is a $1$-dimensional subspace of $H$, and a general state is a [[density matrix]] on $H$.

 Or we could use a more abstract formulation, such as those of [[AQFT]], [[FQFT]], and so forth; but all of these still have observables and states.

+See also [[JBW-algebraic quantum mechanics]] for a mathematical formalism that may be motivated by treating the probability distributions $O_*\psi$ as fundamental (among other considerations).

 ## Interpretation